cpp-gamedev/blog/content/series/101/2_development_environment/index.md

 ### Prerequisites

-[**Visual Studio Code**](https://code.visualstudio.com/) is highly recommended and assumed as the default editor unless stated otherwise throughout the rest of this series.
+[**Visual Studio Code**](https://code.visualstudio.com/) - proprietary / open source - is highly recommended and assumed as the default editor unless stated otherwise throughout the rest of this series.
 If you are comfortably fluent with editors and shells, feel free to adapt this guide to your preferred ones.
 Similarly, `ninja` and `clang++` are assumed as the build tool and compiler - these work on both Windows and Linux (and Android, technically), and require mostly identical workflows and setups.
 However, on Windows, Visual C++ (MSVC) is the defacto compiler and MSBuild the build system.
 Though not impossible, this is not trivial to integrate into a CMake / VSCode workflow, and is beyond the scope of this guide. `clang++` provides a `g++` like front-end but uses the native standard library runtime on both platforms, meaning it will link to libc++ / libstdc++ / MSVC, which required for it to work correctly (i.e., on Windows, you need to install Visual Studio and its C++ toolset regardless of which compiler you pick).

 **VSCode C++ Guides**